fijam/md-rec/README.md

 md-rec will automatically turn accented letters in track names into ASCII.
 This works well for Latin scripts, not so much for Asian scripts.

 md-rec will fail if track duration is too short to finish labelling in time for the next track.
+It takes about 30-40s to label a track.

 ## Troubleshooting

-### The script hangs when trying to read the playlist:

-- Make sure remote access is enabled in beefweb plugin options
-- Make sure the beefweb plugin access port is not blocked by a firewall
-- Make sure both the PC and Raspberry Pi are on the same local private network
-- Make sure the 'host' variable is set correctly

-### No button presses are registered by the MD recorder:

-- Make sure the interface circuit is built correctly
-- Make sure Raspberry Pi is connected correctly to the circuit and that SPI works
-- Make sure the circuit is connected to the correct pins on the remote controller socket of the MD recorder

-### The letters entered are all gibberish:

-- Adjust the 'wiper' variables for each button until all button presses are registered correctly
-- Increase the value of the 'press' variable to 0.05 or more

-### TMarks are entered too late:

-- Adjust the 'offset' variable to account for network latency

-## Contributors guide

-The script is deliberately very simple so that anyone can follow along and make changes as needed.
-When contributing new code to this project please try to keep it easy to understand.
-Try to use descriptive names for the functions and variables, making the code largely self-documenting.
-It is OK to be a bit verbose.
+See the wiki page on [Troubleshooting](https://github.com/fijam/md-rec/wiki/Troubleshooting)

-### Contributions welcome
+## Contributions welcome

 Patches adding the following functionality are welcome: